• Oceanside is a beach town situated right off the Three Capes Scenic Route

 Oceanside is located 9 miles west of Tillamook and 3 miles north of Netarts.
 Situated right off the Three Capes Scenic Route, this little beach paradise offers visitors opportunities to enjoy the beauty of coastal nature, explore tide pools, hike to secret beaches through a cliff tunnel, and see the native habitat of wildlife including seabirds, sea lions, and migrating gray whales.

 Three Arch Rocks Wildlife Refuge sits right off the Oceanside shore.
-Most town's accommodations provide a gorgeous views of the off-shore rocks and the Pacific Ocean.
-As views from the beach right to left the rocks are named Shag, Finley Rock and Storm Rock.
+Most towns' accommodations provide a gorgeous view of the off-shore rocks and the Pacific Ocean.
+Looking from the beach right to left the rocks are named Shag, Finley Rock, and Storm Rock.

 Two brothers, J.H Rosenberg and H.H.
 Rosenberg purchased the land in 1921 from the original owner John W. Maxwell.
-Founders of the town Rosenbergs dreamed to build here one of the biggest and finest resorts on the Pacific Coast.
+Rosenbergs dreamed of building one of the biggest and finest resorts on the Pacific Coast.